drizzoai-afk/matriosha/SECURITY.md

 ## Reporting security issues

-If you believe you found a security issue, please report it privately to the project maintainer instead of opening a public issue with exploit details.
+If you believe you found a security issue, please report it privately to support@matriosha.in instead of opening a public issue with exploit details.